cplmakerlab/cplmakerlab.github.io/_guides/cloudcannon-how-to-create-a-new-guide.md

 ![](/uploads/cloudcannon-how-to-create-a-new-guide/guides-add-details.png){: width="936" height="674"}

-In the sidebar, you can upload an example image, and select a difficulty level from the drop down.
-Scroll down and you will see some additional fields.
+In the sidebar, scroll down to see more fields.
+You can upload an example image and select a difficulty level from the drop down.
 Enter in the time required (i.e. 15-20 minutes) and upload a file attachment if you have one (such as an .SVG template).
 These details will be automatically formatted and displayed at the top of your published guide.

 ![](/uploads/cloudcannon-how-to-create-a-new-guide/guides-sidebar.png){: width="378" height="613"}